Find out about the disputes over pensions and pay and our position on this. There’s also a glossary of terms to understand the detail.

 What we think about the strikes

-This is why we are focusing all our energies on minimising the impact on you – our students.
+We focus all our energies on minimising the impact on you – our students.
 However, we know many of you care about your lecturers and other staff and might have read or heard things about their pay or pensions that concern you.